 Table 16 provides a key to the compound identification in Figure 24 and tabulates the slope of the regression lines and the upper and lower 95% confidence limits for each of the 2,3,7,8-substituted PCDD and PCDF analytes.
 As noted from Table 16, method accuracy (as defined by the regression line slope) ranges from 90% for OCDF up to 121% for 1,2,3,7,8,9-HxCDF.
-The accuracies for all other measurements fall within a range of 97 to 115% with the exception of the 1,2,3,7,8,9-HxCDF (compound no. 9).
+The accuracies for all other measurements fall within a range of 97 to 115%.
 The overall method accuracies meet the initial accuracy objective of 50-115% identified in the project quality assurance program plan.
 However, the predicted accuracy results for individual analysis as defined by the 95% upper confidence limits indicate that this range should be adjusted to 50-130%.